 You may now complete the following forms online!
 Once you have successfully accessed the document using Acrobat Reader, determine which form fields may be completed on line by moving the visible "hand" with your mouse to the intended field.
 If a cursor appears, click over the area you wish to complete and begin typing your information.
 After you complete the desired fields, print the form for filing by mail, eFile, or in person.

 All of these forms can be printed in their PDF format by selecting the "print" button in the Adobe Reader window.
 No information will be saved to any of the forms you input information on.
 You may see, however, that some information is retained when you return to a form.
 That information is retained on your computer; it is not saved to the form on our web site.

-We do not accept fax filings.
+We do not accept filings through fax or email.